ddev/ddev/docs/content/users/extend/database-types.md

 ## Other databases types

-Through addons, additional database types are also supported.
+Through add-ons, additional database types are also supported.
 The following official addons are available:

 - [ddev/ddev-mongo](https://github.com/ddev/ddev-mongo)
 - [ddev/ddev-sqlsrv](https://github.com/ddev/ddev-sqlsrv)

-Use `ddev get --list --all` to see a list of all addons, including additional community-supported database types.
+Use `ddev get --list --all` to see a list of all add-ons, including additional community-supported database types.